Download 'Know before you go', our quick reference guide for recreational users of Port Taranaki and its approaches.

 - Area B – Entrance is the only channel into the Port.
 It is a confined area bounded by shallows.

-- Area C – Basin is protected from the sea by the Main and Lee Breakwaters but open to the effects of wind.
+- Area C – Basin is protected from the sea by the Main and Lee Breakwaters but open to the effects of wind and sea.
 It is used as a turning area for most visiting ships which berth by the stern on Port Taranaki wharves.

 The Basin is also a sheltered area for recreational activity where there is no five-knot speed restriction and the International Rules for the Prevention of Collision at Sea apply.

 - Area D – Berths presents specific hazards for ship manoeuvring and cargo operations.
-Access to this area by recreational craft is prohibited.
+Access to this area by recreational craft and swimmers is prohibited.

 - Area E – Inshore includes Ngamotu Beach, which is very popular in the summer as a swimming spot and for recreational maritime activity.
-It includes a water ski lane at its western end but otherwise a 5 knot restriction applies to all vessels in this area.
+It includes a boat access lane at its western end.
+A 5 knot restriction applies to all vessels in this area.

 Recreational facilities at the Port include a public boat ramp and floating pontoon, and a car and trailer park at the eastern end of Area E (Inshore).
 Also at the eastern end is a boat mooring area with 33 privately owned buoyed moorings and a private marina.
 A vessel hardstand facility is available for use at low tide.